 To send payouts, you must first add recipients.
 For information on how to add recipients, click here.

 Before you send payouts via batch file upload, be sure your CSV file contains all the necessary information described below:

 Once your CSV file is ready to be uploaded, logon to your Client Portal and follow the steps below:

 - Select CSV Upload

-- Drag and drop your file or choose file to upload
+- Drag and drop .CSV file or select Choose a file to upload

 The system will display the number of payments being instructed to be sent to recipients.

 3. Server-to-server API Call - Recommended for a large number of transfers

 To instruct payments through Server-to-Server API Call please refer to the documentation here.